winglang/playground/src/tutorials/04-tutorial.md

 # Push a message to the Queue programmatically

+1. In line #7, after the log, type "q." - you should see auto-completion options.
-1. In the `cloud.Function` inflight code, push a message to `q`
+2. Search for the right one to push a message to the queue.
-3. Invoke the Function in the console, to test the flow
+3. Invoke the Function in the console, and explore what happens in the queue.

-> 🧑‍🎓 *Notice how Wing combines infrastructure definitions and application code into a unified model.*
+🧑‍🎓 *Type ".q" outside the Function to see how you get different completion options in the different execution phase.*